-If you have completed a basic nursing degree or diploma or are pursuing a basic nursing degree and want to concurrently enroll to begin work toward a Bachelor of Science in Nursing, the RN-to-BSN program at Lindenwood University is for you.
+If you have completed an associate nursing degree or diploma or are pursuing an associate nursing degree and want to concurrently enroll to begin work toward a Bachelor of Science in Nursing, the RN-to-BSN program at Lindenwood University is for you.

 The baccalaureate degree in nursing at Lindenwood University is accredited by the Commission of Collegiate Nursing Education.